Coat of arms of Cyprus

-The coat of arms of Cyprus is the national emblem of the Republic of Cyprus.
+The coat of arms of the Republic of Cyprus was adopted after the island became an independent republic in 1960.
+Its official design depicts a white dove carrying an olive branch in its beak, placed within a copper-coloured shield.
+Below the dove appears the year "1960", marking the year of Cypriot independence from British rule.
+The shield is braced by two olive-green olive branches.

+The colours and symbols of the arms are connected with the island's history and political identity.
+Official descriptions specify the colour of the shield as copper, Pantone 1385 C, referring to Cyprus's ancient association with copper.
+The olive branches are specified as olive green, Pantone 574 C. Together with the white dove, they are described as symbols of peace.

+In heraldic terminology, the arms have been blazoned as: "Or a dove rising proper in its beak argent an olive branch proper; in base, the year '1960' written in Sable".
+The version commonly used by the government is generally shown with a copper-yellow shield and the date "1960" in white.

 Republic of Cyprus

 The coat of arms of the Republic of Cyprus depicts a dove carrying an olive branch, symbolizing peace, over "1960", the year of Cypriot independence from British rule.
 The background is a copper-yellow colour; this symbolises the large deposits of copper ore on Cyprus (chiefly in the form of chalcopyrite, which is yellow in colour).
 The two-part wreath represents the two ethnic groups of Cyprus, Greeks and Turks.

 The Cypriot coat of arms was selected as the main motif of a high value collectors' coin in 2008, the Cyprus introduction to the Eurozone commemorative coin, minted in 2008.
 The obverse depicts the coat of arms of Cyprus while the reverse depicts Cyprus connected with a ring to Europe, on a transfigured map.